 I walked out of my hostel a little before 4am and within 5 minutes, a chappa with five people stopped.
 The driver asked me where I was going, and told me to get in.
 Wow.
 That was it.
 Who would have thought the public transportation of Mozambique was such a highly efficient, organized, operation.

 We drove around the island for another half hour, picking up more people, before finally departing with a jam packed van full of locals, and me, the only foreigner.
 An hour later, the driver dropped me off on the side of the road in Namiolo and told me to wait for a chappa going towards Pemba.

 Hitch-hiking to Pemba

 Now I was just on the side of the highway, where the locals were setting up their stands for the day.
-I wanted some breakfast, and not speaking a word of Portuguese, I just hand 10 mets (30 cents) to some ladies selling pao (delicious, slightly sweetened bread), not knowing how many I would receive.
+I wanted some breakfast, and not speaking a word of Portuguese, I handed 10 mets (30 cents) to some ladies selling pao (delicious, slightly sweetened bread), not knowing how many I would receive.
 She handed me three huge pieces!
-With another 20 mts, I handed it to a guy selling bananas, only really wanting two or three.
-Instead, I received at least twenty, and ended up giving most of them back to random locals walking on the street.
+With another 20 mts, I handed it to a guy selling bananas, not knowing what I’d get.
+I was expecting 2-3 bananas, but received at least twenty.
+I ended up giving most of them back to random locals walking on the street.
 I was the star attraction by this point and everyone was looking over at me.
 Good times.

 Half hour goes by and no chappa is in sight.
 I’m a bit worried at this point but a pick up truck stops, and I recognize the driver, a guy I had met in Ilha de Mozambique while eating coconuts!
 Turns out, he lived in Pemba and was headed back after a weekend trip to Ilha.
 Score!
 Another hitch-hiking experience to add to the list!